Ausa Assembly constituency

-Ausa is one of an Assembly Constituency in Latur.
+Ausa Assembly constituency is one of the Assembly constituency in Latur district.

 After the delimitation exercise, the Ausa Assembly Constituency is made of some villages in Ausa taluk and some villages in Nilanga taluk.
-Remaining villages of Ausa taluka are attached to Latur Rural Assembly Constituey.
+Remaining villages of Ausa taluka are attached to Latur Rural Assembly Constituency.
 Further the Ausa constituency is partially attached to Latur Lok Sabha and partially to Osmanabad Lok Sabha constituency.

 In Ausa Assembly constituency traditionally Indian National Congress party is the strongest party.